twse/random-stuff/README.md

 ## Adding one name to Mozilla credits list using command line
 1. Clone the **mozilla/community-data** repository via `git clone`.
-2. Edit the names.csv file to add your name at the end.
+2. Edit the names.csv file to add your name at the end or use `echo name >> names.csv`.
 3. Commit the new file using `git commit ../names.csv -m 'name <email>: "citation"'` (replace these strings with your name, email and citation).
 4. Push the master branch via `git push`.
 (Make sure that your GitHub account has both commit and write access for the **mozilla/community-data** repository.)
 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entry will appear straight away with the last updated date being changed.

 ## Adding one name to Mozilla credits list using GitHub's web user interface (logged in as @gurumukhi which is managing the list)
 1. Go over to the credits directory, click the names.csv file then click the pencil at the top-right corner to edit names.csv.
-2. Add your name at the end.
+2. Add your name at the end or use `echo name >> names.csv`.
 3. Use the name &lt;email&gt;: "citation" format for the commit message.
 4. Commit directly to the master branch but do not create a pull request.
 5. Visit the credits page via `about:credits` (Mozilla browser) or by clicking the link above and the name you added wil appear straight away with the last updated date being changed.